Your ADHD Brain Needs More Sleep — How to Get It

 The human brain gets accustomed to being sleep-deprived.
 We notice the effect on mood and alertness, but before long, we adjust to that state as normal.
 So you may feel fine, but if you got more sleep, you might feel even better.

-The Effects of Sleep Deprivation on Your Happiness
+How Sleep Deprivation Affects Your Happiness

-I usually sleep as soon as my head hits the pillow, but before I started my “happiness project,” I would often stay up late to read, answer emails, watch TV, talk to my sister on the West Coast, or cruise the Internet.
+I usually sleep as soon as my head hits the pillow, but before I started my “happiness project” (#CommissionsEarned), I would often stay up late to read, answer emails, watch TV, talk to my sister on the West Coast, or cruise the Internet.
 I was fine at night, but I suffered the next morning.
 I feel crabby when I’m jarred out of sleep by the alarm, and I dislike racing around on weekday mornings, with no time to spare.
 To have more energy and more calm, I needed to go to sleep earlier (and to wake up earlier).
 I looked for ways to prod myself to turn off the light and go to sleep.

 Here are things that helped me get to bed on time and sleep better.